arditbe/ardit-cpu/README.md

-- 👋 Hi, I’m @ardit-cpu
+- 👋 Hi, I’m Ardit CEO and Founder of Tubify
-- 👀 I’m interested in Programming
+- 👀 Programmer
-- 🌱 I’m currently learning advanced systems
+- 👩‍💻 Programmer at Tubify
-- 💞️ I’m looking to collaborate on ...
+- 💞️ No Girls Until Succes
-- 📫 Reach Me @ardit.b5
+- 📫 Dm Me to Instagram @ardit.b5

 <!---
 ardit-cpu/ardit-cpu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.